DHRI-Curriculum/Data-and-Ethics/lessons.md

 - We then run our preliminary analysis of the data.
     - E..g. topic modelling to look at themes that emerge from the corpus.
 - At the end of our analysis, a decision is then made about how would we would present the data and its analysis.
-    - E.g. is a word cloud useful to represent prevelant themes?
+    - E.g. is a word cloud useful to represent prevalent themes?
 Maybe a bar chart of proportion across the entire corpus?

 This is one cycle in which data goes from collection to transformation to visualization.
 This is also *not* the only way to go through the stages.
 For example, we could do a preliminary analysis first, such as running a correlation of variables, to explore what is missing before we begin the process of cleaning.
 Often, we also end up doing multiple iterations of cleaning and analysis, making decisions and choices to collapse particular variables or remove them entirely at each iterations.
 Making sure that we keep a clear documentation of our process will ensure that we are accountable to the data we have collected/are using and also ensure that our results can be replicated and reproduced if others choose to work on our "raw" data.